 the end points for clinical trials in advanced pancreatic carcinoma.
 Cancer

 3. Burris HA, Moore MJ, Andersen J, et al: Improvements in survival and

 clinical benefit with gemcitabine as first-line therapy for patients with

 advanced pancreas cancer: A randomized trial.
 J Clin Oncol 15:2403-2413, 1997.

 4. Cullinan S, Moertel CG, Wieand US, et al: A phase III trial on the therapy

 of advanced pancreatic carcinoma: Evaluations of the Mallinson regimen and

 combined 5-fluorouracil, doxorubicin, and cisplatin.
 Cancer 65:2207-2212, 1990.

-(2´2´-difluorodeoxycytidine) in patients with adenocarcinoma of the pancreas.
+leucovorin in previously untreated patients with advanced adenocarcinomas of the

 in patients with advanced pancreatic cancer.
 Br J Cancer 73:101-105, 1996.